daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 - **Step 3**: Create a `devcontainer.json` file

     You are going to create a `devcontainer.json` file with the following code.
-This is the configuration file for the python dev environment specifying settings and dependencies.
+This is the configuration file for the Python dev environment specifying settings and dependencies.

     ```json
     {